Sweet and Spicy Canned Onion Marmalade

 - 1/2 cup brown sugar

-- Prepare waterbath canner, 6 1/2-pint jars & lids, keeping warm until needed.
+- Prepare waterbath canner, 6 half pint jars & lids, keeping warm until needed.

 - Cut ends off onions and peel; slice in half and cut each in half again, lengthwise (or in thirds if onions are big).
-Turn halves and cut into 1/4″ slices widthwise (as pictured above).
-Place slices in an 8-qt. measuring cup – you should have 6 cups of onion slices.
+Turn halves and cut into 1/4 inch slices widthwise (as pictured in tutorial).
+Place slices in an 8 quart measuring cup - you should have 6 cups of onion slices.

-- Add prepared onions, apple juice, vinegar, garlic, salt, pepper, mustard and red pepper flakes to an 8-qt. stockpot.
+- Add prepared onions, apple juice, vinegar, garlic, salt, pepper, mustard and red pepper flakes to an 8 quart stockpot.
 Gradually stir in pectin and then add butter if using.
-Bring to a boil that can’t be stirred down over high heat, stirring constantly.
+Bring to a boil that can't be stirred down over high heat, stirring constantly.

 - Add honey and sugar; return to a full boil and let boil for 1 minute, stirring constantly.
 Remove from heat (skim foam if needed).

-- Ladle hot marmalade into prepared 1/2-pint jars one at a time, leaving 1/4-inch headspace.
+- Ladle hot marmalade into prepared half pint jars one at a time, leaving 1/4-inch headspace.
 Wipe rims, attach lids, and place in canner.

-- Place lid on canner and bring to a gentle, steady boil – process for 10 minutes, maintaining steady boil the entire time.
-Turn off heat, and remove jars to a towel-lined surface to cool for 24 hours without disturbing.
+- Place lid on canner and bring to a gentle, steady boil - process for 10 minutes, maintaining steady boil the entire time.
+Turn off heat, and let jars cool in canner 5 minutes before removing jars to a towel lined surface to cool for 24 hours.
 Check lids for seal before labeling and storing in a cool, dark place (with rings removed).

 More condiment recipes you might like: